Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Motivation: networks as dynamical systems

-where $\dot{c}=\dot{c}(t)$ denotes the derivative of $c(t)$ with respect to $t$.
 The \emph{steady states} of the network are the solutions to the system of equations in $c_1,\dots,c_n$ obtained by setting the derivatives of the concentrations to zero:

 This system of equations is referred to as the steady-state equations.
 In particular, we are interested in the positive steady states, that is, the solutions $c$ to the steady-state equations such that all concentrations are positive, $c\in \R^n_+$.
-Observe that the image of $f_{K}$ is contained in $\Gamma$ and it follows that for any $\omega\in \Gamma^{\perp}$ we have that $\omega\cdot \dot{c}=0$.
-Therefore, $\omega\cdot c$ is independent of time and determined by the initial concentrations of the system.